annspiral/Assignment_05/README.md

 Foundations of Programming - Python, Assignment 05

 Contents
-  Know_Doc.pdf
+  Assignment05.pdf
   CDInventory.py

-Assignment_05.doc - Knowledge Document
+Assignment_05.pdf - Knowledge Document
   Documention of learnings for Module 05
   Explanations for coding choices in CDInventory.py Images showing CDInventory working in Spyder IDE and Terminal